Skip to Main Content

 Planning a Visit

 Il Borgo is located at Georgenstraße 144 in the 80797 postcode, in Munich's Maxvorstadt neighbourhood.
 The €€€ pricing places it above casual dining spend but below the full fine-dining outlay of Munich's starred rooms.
-Given the 4.8 rating across a substantial review base and two consecutive years of Michelin Plate recognition, this is a restaurant where booking ahead makes sense, particularly for weekend tables.
-Reservations are advisable rather than optional for anyone treating this as a planned evening rather than a spontaneous stop.
+Given the 4.8 rating across a substantial review base and Michelin Plate recognition in 2024 and 2025, this is a restaurant where reservations are essential, particularly for weekend tables.

 For a fuller picture of where Il Borgo sits within Munich's dining options, see our full Munich restaurants guide.
 The city's broader hospitality scene is covered across our Munich hotels guide, our Munich bars guide, our Munich wineries guide, and our Munich experiences guide.